lukaspili/Volley-Ball/README.md

 ## Misc

-Enable detailled request logs in the same than with Volley : `adb shell setprop log.tag.Volley VERBOSE`
+Enable detailled request logs in the same way than with Volley : `adb shell setprop log.tag.Volley VERBOSE`

+## Structure

+Volley Ball is built on top of Volley, which is included as a git submodule from <https://android.googlesource.com/platform/frameworks/volley>.
+Sadly, Volley uses several times the private and default scopes which obligated me to copy past some pieces of code.
+It's documented in the source code.

+You can run the tests with the command line: `./gradlew library:unitTest`